dimitarraychev/devbuzz-fullstack/client/README.md

 - **Core Module**: Holds all core logic, separated into components, services, interceptors, and guards.
 Each of these logical components resides in its respective folder within the core module.

-- **Shared Module**: Contains shared components, pipes, and validators.
+- **Shared Module**: Contains shared components, pipes, animations and validators.
 Similar to the core module, these shared elements are organized into folders with corresponding names.

 - **User Module**: A lazy-loaded module that handles user-related features such as authentication, profile viewing, and user management.